lukstafi/navi-parens/README.md

 ** If `false`:
 *** bind `cursorUpSelect` to `ctrl+shift+alt+o`
 *** bind `cursorUp` to both `alt+i` and `ctrl+alt+o`.
-* `navi-parens.symbolProvider`: an enum selecting where the non-bracket structure information comes from.
+* `navi-parens.blockScopeMode`: an enum selecting where the non-bracket structure information comes from.
 ** `Semantic`: the semantic analyzers integrated with VSCode.
 The default.
 ** `Indentation`: Navi Parens constructs symbols based on indentation.
 Details below.
 ** `None`: same behavior as if there were no symbol definitions in text.